 Mr. Lyerla is respected in his field.
-He has been recognized by Chambers USA, where he has been described by clients as “a brilliant strategist” and "a lawyer I love to work with."
-He has been selected as a Super Lawyer in Illinois repeatedly, including as one of the top 100 lawyers in Illinois He is listed in Who’s Who in the World, Who’s Who in America and Who’s Who in the Law.
-He has been selected as a member of the Leading Lawyer network for intellectual property litigation and he has been selected repeatedly as a Top Intellectual Property Lawyer in Illinois by Chicago Lawyer magazine.
-Mr. Lyerla is AV Peer Review rated, Martindale-Hubbell's highest peer recognition for ethical standards and legal ability.
+The IAM Patent 1000 (2018) describes Mr. Lyerla: “A born-and-bred trial lawyer who enjoys the confidence of influential decision makers, Mr. Lyerla continues to percolate in important cases.”
+He has been recognized by Chambers USA, where he has been described as “enormously, enormously talented” and “a brilliant strategist.”
+In the most recent edition of Chambers USA, Mr. Lyerla is described as having a “very strong reputation” and being a “very sophisticated and effective patent litigator.”
+Regularly engaged by life sciences companies, he is also adept counsel for misappropriation of trade secrets claims.
+He is included in The Best Lawyers in America - 2014-present (Litigation-Intellectual Property).
+He has been selected as a Super Lawyer in Illinois repeatedly, including as one of the top 100 lawyers in Illinois multiple times.
+He has been selected as a member of the Leading Lawyers Network for intellectual property litigation.
+He is regularly listed in Who’s Who in the World, Who’s Who in America and Who’s Who in the Law.
+Mr. Lyerla is Martindale AV Preeminent rated, Martindale-Hubbell's highest peer recognition for ethical standards and legal ability.

 Mr. Lyerla is a thought leader in patent and trade secret litigation.
 He regularly speaks and publishes on issues in patent and trade secret litigation.
-He was a member of the advisory committee of lawyers who collaborated with the judges of the Northern District of Illinois to write the local rules for patent litigation now adopted by that court.
+He is Editor-in-Chief and a Principal Author of Antitrust Issues in Intellectual Property Law, a new book published by the ABA in May 2016.
+He was a member of the advisory committee of lawyers and judges in the Northern District of Illinois that wrote the local rules for patent litigation now adopted by that court.
 He is a contributing author to Patent Claim Construction in the Federal Circuit published by West.
-He has been editor in chief of the ABA publication Intellectual Property Litigation for 15 years and now serves on the editorial board.
-Mr. Lyerla’s article titled “Understand the Two Approaches to Claim Construction” was cited and quoted by the U.S. Court of Appeals for the Federal Circuit as secondary authority in its 2012 opinion involving patent claim construction in MySpace, Inc. v.
+He was editor in chief of the ABA publication Intellectual Property Litigation for 15 years and now serves on the editorial board.
+Mr. Lyerla’s article titled “Understand the Two Approaches to Claim Construction” was cited and quoted by the U.S. Court of Appeals for the Federal Circuit as secondary authority in its 2012 opinion in MySpace, Inc. v.
 GraphOn Corporation, 2011-1149 (Fed.
 Cir.
 March 2, 2012).

-Mr. Lyerla is committed to pro bono work.
+Mr. Lyerla is committed to diversity in the workplace and in life.
+He is equally committed to pro bono work.
 He has tried numerous pro bono trials for the indigent including two murder trials.
 He has received the John Powers Crowley Justice Award for his pro bono work.